Associates of FTX founder plead guilty to criminal charges - KESQ

 A lawyer for Ellison did not immediately return messages seeking comment.

-In a parallel civil complaint filed Wednesday, the Securities and Exchange Commission said Wang and Ellison were “active participants” in what it said was Bankman-Fried’s scheme to defraud FTX investors and swindle its customers.
+In a parallel civil complaint filed Wednesday, the Securities and Exchange Commission said Wang and Ellison had conspired with Bankman-Fried in a scheme to defraud FTX investors and swindle its customers.

-Wang created the software code that allowed Alameda to divert FTX customer funds.
-Ellison then used the misappropriated funds for Alameda’s trading activity, the SEC said.
+The SEC said Wang created the software code that allowed Alameda to divert FTX customer funds.
+Ellison then used the misappropriated funds for Alameda’s trading activity.

+“Defendants were active participants in the scheme and engaged in conduct that was critical to its success,” the complaint said.

+Reporters on the scene witnessed Bankman-Fried leaving a Magistrate Court in Nassau in a dark SUV earlier Wednesday after waiving his right to challenge the extradition.

 The 30-year-old could potentially spend the rest of his life in jail.

-Bankman-Fried was initially denied bail by a Bahamian judge.
-The founder and former CEO of FTX, once worth tens of billions of dollars on paper, was then held in the Bahamas’ Fox Hill prison, which has been cited by human rights activists as having poor sanitation and as being infested with rats and insects.
+Bankman-Fried was denied bail Friday after a Bahamian judge ruled that he posed a flight risk.
+The founder and former CEO of FTX, once worth tens of billions of dollars on paper, had been held in the Bahamas’ Fox Hill prison, which has been has been cited by human rights activists as having poor sanitation and as being infested with rats and insects.

-On Wednesday, Bahamian Attorney General Ryan Pinder said Bankman-Fried had agreed to be transferred to the U.S.

-Reporters witnessed Bankman-Fried leaving a Magistrate Court in Nassau in a dark SUV earlier Wednesday after waiving his right to challenge the extradition.

-At his initial appearance in a U.S. courtroom, Bankman-Fried’s attorney will be able to request that he be released on bail.
+Once he’s back in the U.S., Bankman-Fried’s attorney will be able to request that he be released on bail.

 Bankman-Fried was one of the world’s wealthiest people on paper, with an estimated net worth of $32 billion.
 He was a prominent personality in Washington, donating millions of dollars toward mostly left-leaning political causes and Democratic political campaigns.
 FTX grew to become the second-largest cryptocurrency exchange in the world.